Exploring Seeds Simple Science for Preschoolers

 Observe the seeds

-Cut foods on a cutting board, then transfer to a tray for observation and removal of seeds.
+Slice foods in half on a cutting board.
+Transfer to a tray for observation and removal of seeds.

-Choose foods that are easy for kids to slice such as peaches, and assist with cutting other foods such as firm apples and peppers.
+- Choose foods that are easy for kids to slice such as peaches and strawberries.
+Assist with cutting other foods such as firm apples and peppers.

 Observe seeds before removing them from the food.